 Real estate returns shall be divided into two components: the core portfolio benchmark return and the non-core portfolio benchmark return.
 The benchmark return for the core real estate portfolio investments is a real rate of return of five percent (5%) over ten-year time periods.
+Over shorter periods of time, it is expected to exceed the NCREIF Classic Property Index.
 The benchmark return for the non-core portfolio is a real rate of return of no less than six percent (6%) over ten-year time periods.
 In achieving the core benchmark return, emphasis shall be placed on the income component of the total return.
 A minimum income return requirement does not apply to non-core investments.